SpeedyZ500/pytest-instructions/README.md

     source .venv/bin/activate
     ```

+    You will know that the virtual environment has been successfully activated when you see `(.venv)` on the next line of the terminal.

 > [!NOTE]
 > If you are are following these instructions on Windows, running the above command may result in an error
 > saying that "execution of scripts is disabled on this system."
 This is because the command that activates